iVuDang/Vu-Software-Learning-Plan/README.md

 Software skills I'd like to develop, and how I will go about it.

-# Software skills to develop :earth_asia:
+# Software skills to develop :world_map:

 | | **FRONT END**  | >> | >> | **BACK END** | >> | >> | **UI/UX DESIGN** | **DATA MODELING** |
 | ------------- | ------------- | ------------- | ------------- | ------------- |------------- | ------------- | ------------- |------------- |